nicoolas25/cherry_pick/README.md

   get User.where("age <= ?", 30)
 end

-# The restore block will configure how data are imported back in the targt database
+# The import block will configure how data are imported back in the targt database
-restore do
+import do
   # Each hook will run for each object saved
   before_save User do |u|
     u.password = "password"